 - 3.1.
 Gravesham Borough Council is a multi-functional organisation responsible for a wide range of services to the public and the community it serves.
-The community is represented by 44 elected Members, working on behalf of the 18 Wards within the borough.
-At the end of 2022/23, the political composition of the Council was Labour Group 22, Conservative Group 21 and Independents 1. - 3.2.
-In April 2022, the Local Government Boundary Commission for England published its final recommendations setting out new electoral arrangements for Gravesham which will come into effect for the Local Elections in May 2023.
-The recommendations set out new electoral arrangements for the Borough, resulting in a reduction of Councillors from 44 to 39, representing 17 wards. - 3.3.
+The community is represented by 39 elected Members representing 17 Wards within the borough.
+At the end of 2023/24 the political composition of the Council was Labour Group 22, Conservative Group 17. - 3.2.
 The Council has adopted the Leader and Cabinet model as its political management structure.
-The Leader of the Council has appointed seven Members to the Cabinet, each with their own specific portfolio of responsibility. - 3.4.
-The decision-making processes of the Council are set out in the Constitution, with decisions taken primarily by Cabinet or the individual Cabinet Members held to account by the Overview Scrutiny Committee which is chaired by the Leader of the Opposition.
-During 2022/23 the Council reviewed its Contract Procedure Rules. - 3.5.
+The Leader of the Council has appointed five Members to their Cabinet, each with their own specific portfolio of responsibility. - 3.3.
+The decision-making processes of the Council are set out in the Constitution, with decisions taken primarily by Cabinet or the individual Cabinet Members held to account by the Overview Scrutiny Committee which is chaired by the Leader of the Opposition. - 3.4.
 Supporting the Elected Members is an organisational structure led by the Council's Management Team.
 Alongside the s151 Officer (Director Corporate Services), Management Team meetings are also attended by the Council's Deputy Monitoring Officer to ensure that the key statutory officers are represented at the most senior level of the Council.

-- 3.6.
-In March 2022 the Council employed 559 people across two main sites: the Civic Centre in Gravesend and the Brookvale Depot in Northfleet.
-By March 2023 this reduced by 6% to 526 people due, in part, to the end of the Kickstart Scheme. - 3.7.
-The 2022/23 Annual Governance Statement was approved by the Finance & Audit Committee in July 2023: Agenda for Finance and Audit Committee on Tuesday, 18 July 2023, 7.30 pm - Gravesham Borough Council
+- 3.5.
+In March 2023 the Council employed 526 people across two main sites: the Civic Centre in Gravesend and the Brookvale Depot in Northfleet.
+By March 2024 this position had remained relatively static at 529. - 3.6.
+The 2023/24 Annual Governance Statement was approved by the Finance & Audit Committee in July 2024: Agenda for Finance and Audit Committee on Tuesday, 16 July 2024, 7.30 pm Gravesham Borough Council - 3.7.
+In December 2023 the Council resolved to appoint Grant Thornton (UK) LLP as its external auditor for the five-year period from 1 April 2023, following the joint procurement exercise administered by Public Sector Audit Appointments.